PIReTship/bookdata-tools/README.md

     - colorama
     - chromalog
     - humanize
-- A Rust compiler (available from Anaconda)
+- The Rust compiler (available from Anaconda)
 - `psql` executable on the machine where the import scripts will run
 - 2TB disk space for the database
 - 100GB disk space for data files

+It is best if you do not store the data files on the same disk as your PostgreSQL database.

 The `environment.yml` file defines an Anaconda environment that contains all the required packages except for the PostgreSQL server.
 It can be set up with: